pam-param-pam/Disney-Plus-api-wrapper/README.md

 A future rich api wrapper for Disney+ made with python.

-Video downloads is not and and most probably will not supported due to Widevine being Widevine.
+Video downloads is not and and most probably will not be supported due to Widevine being Widevine.

 ## Requirements